Chart Color Schemes

 Health performance in Sunbury is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Sunbury faces significant health challenges, with common health conditions prevalent among both younger and older age cohorts.
+Sunbury faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.

-The rate of private health cover is approximately 53% of the total population (~8,280 people).
-The most common medical conditions are asthma and mental health issues, impacting 10.0 and 9.5% of residents respectively.
-65.9% of residents declare themselves completely clear of medical ailments, compared to 65.7% across Greater Melbourne.
-As of 2018, 15.7% of residents are aged 65 and over (2,433 people).
+The rate of private health cover is fairly high at approximately 53% of the total population (~8,280 people).
+The most common medical conditions are asthma and mental health issues, impacting 10.0% and 9.5% of residents respectively.
+65.9% declared themselves completely clear of medical ailments compared to 65.7% across Greater Melbourne.
+As of 2021, the area has 15.7% of residents aged 65 and over (2,433 people).
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health